Services

 Structure the upside.
 Contain the risk.

 The legal side of running a business is a series of decisions about how to structure a relationship and document it before it goes wrong, the entity you form, the partner you take on, the contract you sign, the company you buy or sell.
-Hank has spent more than 29 years as transactional counsel to Texas business owners, handling the formation, agreements, and deals that determine who owns what, who decides what, and who carries the risk when a deal goes wrong.
+Hank has spent more than 29 years as transactional counsel to Texas business owners, handling the formation, agreements, and deals that determine who owns what, who decides what, and who bears the risk when a deal goes wrong.

 Every business starts with the entity.
 Hank counsels you on whether an LLC, a corporation, or a limited partnership fits how you will own, govern, fund, and eventually exit the business, coordinates the choice with your tax advisors, and drafts the company agreement, bylaws, or partnership agreement that controls how decisions get made and what happens when an owner leaves.
 Those governing documents, not the certificate filed with the state, determine how equity vests, how votes work, and how a departing founder is bought out.